dtcenter/METdataio/docs/Users_Guide/load_data.rst

 - Replace *path-to-your-dir* with the full path where the XML specification file will be saved.

-Using a text editor of your choice, make the necessary edits to the required elements and delete any optional, unused/irrelevant elements, based on the explanation below (click to expand).
-Remember to update the username and password that is applicable to your database.
+Make the necessary edits to the required elements and delete any optional, unused/irrelevant elements, based on the explanation below (click to expand).
+Remember to update the username and password that is applicable to the database.

 .. note::
- The **order of the elements** in the XML specification file is crucial. **DO NOT** modify the order of the described elements (below).
+ The **order of the elements** in the XML load specification file is crucial. **DO NOT** modify the order of the described elements (below).

 .. dropdown:: The following is an explanation of the required and optional elements and any limitations

   *These are element names.
-The XML angle brackets (<>) as seen in the XML specification file are omitted for simplicity.
+The XML angle brackets (<>) as seen in the XML load specification file are omitted for simplicity.
 Indentation is used to indicate hierarchical relationships between elements.*

     .. dropdown::   load_spec